babashka/sci/doc/adr/0003-this-as/README.md

 ### Why this approach

-An earlier design used a CLJS-level global mutable (`-js-this`) as a bridge: `wrap-this-as` would set the global, and the `this-as` macro would read it.
-This worked but required cleanup (`try/finally` to clear the reference) and added an extra indirection.
+An earlier design used a CLJS-level global mutable as a bridge: `wrap-this-as` would set the global, and the `this-as` macro would read it via a function call.
+This worked but required cleanup (`try/finally` to clear the reference) and leaked extra vars into the SCI namespace.

-The invoc-array approach is simpler: `this` is written directly to the binding's slot in the invoc-array, the same storage used for all local variables.
+The invoc-array approach is simpler: `this` is written directly to the binding's slot, the same storage used for all local variables.
 No globals, no cleanup, no `try/finally`.

+### Why a sentinel object

+The sentinel (`#js {}`) is a private JS object defined in `fns.cljc`.
+Since each `#js {}` is a unique object and the sentinel is not exposed in the SCI namespace, user code cannot produce a value that passes the `identical?` check.
+This prevents accidental or deliberate triggering of the `this-as` binding behavior.

 ### Why conditional capture matters

 The initial prototype captured `this` unconditionally on every SCI function entry.
 Benchmarking showed ~19% overhead on `reduce` with 10M iterations — tight loops that call SCI functions millions of times.
 By detecting `this-as` usage during analysis and only capturing when needed, the overhead drops to zero for functions that don't use `this-as`.

-### Why skipping the let-node matters

-The `this-as` macro expands to `(let [name nil] body)`.
-Without special handling, the analyzer would create a let-node that stores `nil` into the invoc-array slot at runtime — overwriting the `this` value that `wrap-this-as` stored at function entry.
-By skipping the let-node (but still allocating the binding and its index), the slot is filled only by `wrap-this-as`.

 ## SCI internals: `loop` and `this-as`